-Device Description - Transit-Pellets radiopaque markers
+Transit-Pellets radiopaque markers

-Product name Transit-Pellets radiopaque markers Product classification EU Medical device class IIa Product classification US Medical device class II EC Certificate, Cert no. SC0557-15 FDA 510(k) no. K181760 Primary packaging Blister pack The numbers 6:1 and 6:2, printed on the back of the blister pack, correspond to the morning dose and the evening dose on day six.
-Secondary packaging Folding box Package insert (IFU) translated in +15 languages (also available in PDF) To be dispensed only by physicia an to nation to for oral intako
+Product name Transit-Pellets radiopaque markers Product classification EU Medical device class IIa Product classification US Medical device class II EC Certificate, Cert no. SC0557-15 FDA 510(k) no. 222000 Primary packaging The numbers 6:1 and 6:2, printed on the back of the blister pack, correspond to the morning dose and the evening dose on day six.
+Secondary packaging Contained within the carton box is a package insert (IFU), which has been translated into over 15 languages.